d3ledger/d3-btc/README.md

 * MainNet - public Bitcoin main network

 ## Bitcoin network
 Notary communicates with two entities: ``BitcoinD`` and `IrohaD`.
 The communication between `BitcoinD` and Notary goes through SPV node.
-By doing so, we can be sure that Notary won't run out of disk space while working with Bitcoin.
+By doing so, we ensure Notary won't run out of disk space while working with Bitcoin.

 ## Address generation
 For each client in D3, a dedicated MultiSig address must be created.
 A deposit to this address creates a deposit event in Notary and updates related account balance in Iroha.